YasserAllam/Online-Retail-SQL-Analysis/README.md

 ## 📝 Notes

-- All analysis excludes cancelled orders (invoices starting with 'c')
+- All analyses exclude cancelled orders (invoices starting with 'c')
 - Null customer IDs excluded from customer-level analysis but included in revenue totals
 - Returns (negative quantities) handled separately to avoid skewing metrics
 - All monetary values in GBP (£)